Health and Community Services Department

 A flu vaccine is available at local medical offices, pharmacies, and community events.
 Most people with insurance can get free flu shots at their doctor’s office or pharmacy.
-Below is a list of area places that offer a flu vaccine or are hosting a flu vaccine clinic.
-You can also visit vaccinefinder.org for more local options.
+You can also visit www.vaccines.gov for more local options.
 Always call before visiting to ask about payment, required insurance and forms, and COVID-19 safety measures in place.

 For Influenza case and vaccination data for Kalamazoo County and the State of Michigan, visit the Kalamazoo County Influenza Data Dashboard.